apperoso/incognito/README.md

 Note:
 - The VehicleTypeEnum will act as the key.
 We define "common" as a vehicle type so that it can be re-used for each vehicle.
 This is an implementation decision and doesn't need to be done this way!
 - The design uses SizedEnums to keep track of how many enums we have defined.
-The always have "enumSize" as their last member.
+They always have "enumSize" as their last member.
 A C++20 concept ensures this member exists.

 ### Enum Strings